Too much social media can affect your mental wellness. Disconnect and be more conscious of your time on social media to reconnect with real life!

 Switch off completely when you are having meals with friends, taking a walk in the park with your friends or having a family gathering.
 It is important to give these activities your full attention without distraction.

-The ride to school or work may belong, but you can always listen to music, podcasts or read a book.
+The ride to school or work may be long, but you can always listen to music, podcasts or read a book.
 Deleting social media apps from your smartphone will help you manage compulsive checking and limit your social networking to when you’re in front of a computer.
 Apps such as OutPack helps limit your social media usage easily and automatically.

 Replace social media use with other healthier social offline activities such as games or sports, or try learning a new skill or language.
 Fill your schedule with more meaningful and enriching offline activities.
 Even indulging in a spot of daydreaming can keep away boredom.
 Create a regular routine that limits the amount of time on social media, particularly in the morning and before bedtime.